 - Mix until the slime forms and knead it.

-Now once the slime pulls away from the bowl and starts to form a ball (like this), knead it with your hands.
+Once the slime pulls away from the bowl and starts to form a ball (like this), knead it with your hands.

-Now your slime should look like this!
+At this point, your slime should look like this!
 If it doesn’t try these tricks:

 Sticky Slime – Just add more liquid starch.